ACT vs. SAT: Understanding the Difference

 What Is the Difference Between the ACT and SAT?

-While the ACT and SAT may seem similar at first glance, there are key distinctions that set them apart.
-Both tests evaluate your skills in reading, writing, and math.
-However, the ACT goes a step further by offering an optional essay component that can highlight your writing skills to provide a more well-rounded assessment of your academic abilities.
-Additionally, the ACT also includes a science section, making it a go-to choice for those interested in STEM fields.
+Both tests evaluate your skills in reading and math.
+However, the ACT goes a step further by offering a separate English section, an optional writing section that can highlight your writing skills to provide a more well-rounded assessment of your academic abilities, and an optional science section making it a go-to choice for those interested in STEM fields.

 The ACT’s emphasis on practical language skills, as opposed to memorizing a long list of complex vocabulary, can make it more relevant for many students.
 The ACT evaluates your ability to understand language in context, which many students find to be a more natural skill.
 Another significant difference is that the ACT offers support for English learners on every national test date, adding another layer of accessibility.